stashed/docs/docs/guides/latest/auto-backup/pvc.md

       app: nfs-demo
 ```

 Notice the `spec.accessModes` section.
 We are using `ReadWriteMany` access mode so that multiple pods can use this PVC simultaneously.
-Without this access mode, Stash will fail to backup the volume if any other pod mount it during backup.
+Without this access mode, Stash will fail to backup the volume if any other pod mounts it during backup.

 Also, notice the `spec.selector` section.
 We have specified `app: nfs-demo` labels as a selector so that it binds with the PV that we have created earlier.